isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 			<p>Please kindly seek help from your family members for assistance to claim the vouchers. </p>

 <p>If you are unable to seek help, you can approach the nearest Community Centres/Clubs for assistance.
-Please bring along your notification letter, your Identification Card (IC) and ensure you have a valid Singpass account from 13 Dec 2021 onwards.</p>
+Please bring along your notification letter, your Identification Card (IC) and ensure you have a valid Singpass account.</p>

 <p>To find out the location of your nearest CC, please key in your postal code using  <a href="https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts" target="_blank"><strong>CDC's district locator</strong>.</a>
 			</p>